pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

 # Publishing with a Trusted Publisher

-Once you have a trusted publisher configured on PyPI (whether "pending" or "normal"), you can publish through it on the associated platform.
-The tabs below describe the setup process for each supported trusted publisher.
+Once you have a Trusted Publisher configured on PyPI (whether "pending" or "normal"), you can publish through it on the associated platform.
+The tabs below describe the setup process for each supported Trusted Publisher.

 === "GitHub Actions"